IvoKara/laravel-docker-installer/README.md

 # laravel-sail-installer
-📦 Revive the old `laravel new` syntax for project initialization while taking advantage Laravel's built-in containerizing solution Sail.
+📦 Revive the old `laravel new` syntax for project initialization while taking advantage of Laravel's built-in containerizing solution, a.k.a **Laravel Sail**.

 ## Setup
 To start using the command line tool you will need to clone this repository and run the `setup.sh` script: